BrunoZell/AskFi.Sdk/docs/runtime/overview.md

 2. Route to according `IBroker<'Action>` and wait for completion
 3. Build new node in _Execution Sequence_: `DataModel.
 ExecutionSequenceHead`.
 4. Emit message `ActionExecuted` linking the newest _Execution Sequence_.

+## Strategy Declaration Pool

+- Asks in the form of `Scene -> Fulfilled | Unfulfilled`.
+- Offers in the form of `{ Additions: ConditionalAction, Removals: ConditionalAction }`.
+- Accept in the form of `ChangeOfPlan` that has a condition on other subjects action trace, or an according observation.

+Each subject has:

+- A declared strategy, as a list of conditional actions+proofspec
+- A declared value set, as a list of asks
+- A historical execution trace